 One federally-recognized tribal government in Nevada and Oregon: Fort McDermitt Paiute-Shoshone Tribe

-Peter Sears was named Oregon’s poet laureate by Gov. Kitzhaber in 2014.
+Peter Sears was named Oregon’s poet laureate by Governor Kitzhaber in 2014.
 He succeeds Paulann Peterson, Oregon’s poet laureate from 2010 to 2014.
 The position was created in 1923.

-Born in New York, and a graduate of Yale University and the Iowa Writers Workshop, Sears came to Oregon in 1974, and has taught creative writing at Reed College, worked as Community Services Coordinator for the Oregon Arts Commission, and taught in numerous community-based workshops.
+Born in New York, a graduate of Yale University and the Iowa Writers Workshop, Sears came to Oregon in 1974.
+He taught creative writing at Reed College, and in numerous community-based workshops, and he has worked for the Oregon Arts Commission.
 He founded the Oregon Literary Coalition and co-founded Friends of William Stafford and Cloudbank Books.

 Sears has authored four books of poetry: Tour, The Brink, Green Diver and Small Talk: New and Selected Poems.
 His poems have appeared in magazines and newspapers such as Saturday Review, The New York Times, The Atlantic, Mother Jones, Rolling Stone, Poetry Northwest and Ploughshares.